+855 (0) 86 665 567

 5- For the warm welcome and smiling faces

-6- For the yet to be discovered Khmer cuisine and the variety of food available (many TV documentaries have been broadcasted recently and famous Chefs from around the world have even cooked for His Majesty the King!)
+6- For the yet-to-be-discovered Khmer cuisine and the variety of food available (many TV documentaries have been broadcasted recently and famous Chefs from around the world have even cooked for His Majesty the King!)

-9- For the recent thriving arts scene revival (from the music scene to classical and contemporary dances, paintings, theatre, fashion world, sculpture, circus show…)
+9- For the recent thriving arts scene revival (from the music scene to classical and contemporary dances, paintings, theatre, fashion world, sculpture, and circus show…)

 10- For the numerous yearly festivals (Khmer New Year in April, Royal Ploughing ceremony in May, All Souls’ Days in the pagodas in September, Water Festival with the long-tailed boat racing and salutation to the Moon in November depending on the Lunar Calendar …)